saiyedduri97/GreyScale_Image_Processor/README.md

 ## Setting up the Code:
 - The "GreyScale_Image_Processor" folder has six files of which the matlab_file_io_pavan has the main code for the program to run.
--An example is greyscale image is provide with the name "GreyScaleImage.pgm" for the user.
+- An example is greyscale image is provide with the name "GreyScaleImage.pgm" for the user.
--The images that were generated after the running the code is also included with names: blurred5andsharpen.pgm,blurred5times.pgm,edgedetection.pgm.
+- The images that were generated after the running the code is also included with names: blurred5andsharpen.pgm,blurred5times.pgm,edgedetection.pgm.

 ## Run the Code:
 -On the Editor or Live Editor tab, in the Run section, click  Run.